Don't be fooled: The North Carolina "compromise" doesn't actually protect transgender rights

 "This so-called compromise it not a repeal," said Reverend William Barber, the head of North Carolina's NAACP, on a conference call set up by opponents of the deal.
 "It's a Trojan horse, and we can never compromise on fundamental civil rights."
 Barber has been one of the most prominent voices in the fight against HB 2.

 HB 2 sparked a nation-wide backlash, including an economic boycott, after it was signed by GOP Gov. Pat McCrory last year.
-Republican lawmakers have downplayed the financial impact of conferences and events avoiding North Carolina in response to HB 2, but the Associated Press reported earlier this week that the state lost $3.76 billion in just one year.
+Republican lawmakers have downplayed the financial impact of conferences and events avoiding North Carolina in response to HB 2, but the Associated Press reported earlier this week that the state will lose an estimated $3.76 billion over 12 years.

 The last-minute compromise comes as the National Collegiate Athletic Association is determining where to hold its championship events for the next five years.
 In response to HB 2's passage last year, the NCAA removed seven scheduled sporting events from North Carolina.
 It's given the state a Thursday deadline to repeal the law if it wants to be considered for the future events.
 The NCAA didn't respond to questions about whether the new legislation is sufficient to address its concerns.

-Note: Correction: An earlier version of this article misstated the time period over which North Carolina would lose $3.76 billion.